Skip to main content

 GET /api/v1/settlements?merchantId=...&date=...

-RESOLVED: Test merchant accounts are managed entirely within our Management Portal.
-No dependency on TSYS Merchant Center — we handle merchant lifecycle, batch management, and reporting ourselves.
+Test merchant accounts are managed entirely within the Management Portal.
+The management service owns merchant lifecycle, batch management, and reporting rather than depending on TSYS Merchant Center.

 Subscription Management (Admin Portal)